ROH Women's World Championship updated tournament entrants list - Pro Wrestling Dot Net

 -Ashley Vox

-Powell’s POV: ROH announced Vox today at ROHWrestling.com and noted that she’s a graduate of the Texas Wrestling Academy.
+Powell’s POV: ROH announced Scott today at ROHWrestling.com.
 The 16-woman tournament kicks off at 2300 Arena with eight first-round matches at the Quest For The Gold event that will stream live on HonorClub.
 The Women of Honor Championship was scrapped following the departure of Kelly Klein from the company.

 The Pro Wrestling Boom Podcast with Jason Powell features Stu Bennett discussing the NWA Crockett Cup, whether he's interested in returning to the ring, working as a color commentator, his history with Nick Aldis, Drew McIntyre, and Marty Scurll, his acting career, and much more.
 Check out the NWA Crockett Cup on Sunday, April 19 in Atlanta, Georgia at Gateway Center Arena or via FITE.TV pay-per-view...